gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Execution Plan

 1. Implement new auto-updater in Go.
+2. Test extensively on all supported Linux distributions.
-2. Prep documentation changes.
+3. Prep documentation changes.
-3. Release new updater via teleport-ent-updater package.
+4. Release new updater via teleport-ent-updater package.
-4. Release documentation changes.
+5. Release documentation changes.
+6. Communicate to select Cloud customers that they must update their updater, starting with lower ARR customers.
+7. Communicate to all Cloud customers that they must update their updater.